 Our thanks to everyone who completed our second online survey on the three conceptual options for the proposed playground improvements.
 Based on the results, the Parks & Recreation Department is recommending Option 3 (pictured above), the most preferred option from residents’ responses.
 It features many of the play elements that were identified in the initial survey and to further address the open-ended comments received, Option 3 will be modified to provide a shade sail over the 2-5-year-old play structure.
 Staff will also work with the contractor to carefully site the playground to preserve the existing trees and maintain the natural setting of the park.

-Construction for the new Miller Park Playground is expected to be complete by end of 2020.
+Construction for the new Miller Park Playground is expected to begin Monday, October 5 and be complete by end of 2020.

 In early March, the Parks & Recreation Department began to seek community feedback from children and adults as to what features the new Miller Park playground should offer.
 The surveys were available online from March 2-April 7.
 72 children completed the worksheet–available at the Miller Park Library and online–and 152 adults completed an online survey.
 Here are a few key findings: